jumpinjackie/forge-e33-mod/design/notes.md

 Legendary Artifact

 T: Add {C}
-T, Sacrifice this card: Search your library for a card named Barrier Breaker and put it into play.
+T, Sacrifice this land: Search your library for a card named Barrier Breaker and put it into play.
 Activate this ability only if you control a card named The Curator

 Barrier Breaker - {5}
 Legendary Artifact - Equpiment

 Equipped creature gets +4/+4 and has Shadow
-When this card enters, if you control a card named Maelle, you may attach this card to it
+When this land enters, if you control a card named Maelle, you may attach this land to it
 Equip: {2}

 - Need to think more about what MTG mechanic best represents "void damage"